ISLAND CONNECT

 Click below to read more.

-One member of each selected company is obliged to attend the Springlab in Athens, Greece (April 4 – 8, 2022).
+One member of each selected company will attend the Springlab in Vis, Croatia (April 2 – 8, 2024).

 For artists based in Balearic Islands

-One member of each selected company is obliged to attend the Springlab in Athens, Greece (April 4-8, 2022).
+One member of each selected company will attend the Springlab in Vis, Croatia.

 For artists based in Croatia

-One member of each selected company is obliged to attend the Springlab in Athens, Greece (April 4 – 8, 2022).
+One member of each selected company will attend the Springlab in Vis, Croatia.

 For artists based in Denmark

-One member of each selected company is obliged to attend the Springlab in Athens, Greece (April 4 – 8, 2022).
+One member of each selected company will attend the Springlab in Vis, Croatia.

 For artists based in Ireland

-One member of each selected company is obliged to attend the Springlab in Athens, Greece (April 4 – 8, 2022).
+One member of each selected company will attend the Springlab in Vis, Croatia.

 For artists based in Sardegna or Italy

-One member of each selected company is obliged to attend the Springlab in Athens, Greece (April 4 – 8, 2022).
+One member of each selected company will attend the Springlab in Vis, Croatia.

 For artists based in Corsica or France

-One member of each selected company is obliged to attend the Springlab in Athens, Greece (April 4 – 8, 2022).
+One member of each selected company will attend the Springlab in Vis, Croatia.

 For artists based in Canary Islands

-One member of each selected company is obliged to attend the Springlab in Athens, Greece (April 4 – 8, 2022).
+One member of each selected company will attend the Springlab in Vis, Croatia.

 Company Profiles and Residency Specifications